Smail Agha Čengić: Death

 Four years after the Montenegrin defeat at Grahovo, seeking revenge for the death of his brother, Njegoš plotted the assassination of Smail-aga with the assistance of the local Christians from Herzegovina who lived on the territory under Smail-aga’s control.
 Njegoš ordered a Montenegrin tribal leader, Novica Cerović, to ambush Smail-aga Čengić, the Ottoman commander who was responsible for killing Njegoš's brother Joko.

 In late September 1840, Montenegrins attracted Čengić and his army deep into their territory, organised an ambush and killed them by attacking their camp during the night.
 The assault occurred in the village of Mljetičak, north of Nikšić.
 In the ensuing clash, Smail-aga was shot and killed, after which his severed head was brought to Cetinje.
 As a sign of his gratitude, Njegoš made Cerović a senator.
 The events are richly attested in Serb epic poetry.

+Smail-aga was buried in a turbe in Lipnik, which was burned down by in 1941.
+The remains of the turbe were used to build a monument to the Yugoslav Partisans.